brushed metal background

 Chart a Course to a Blue Economy Career

 Are you an undergraduate or graduate student interested in joining the blue economy?
-We’re looking for diverse, multidisciplinary teams of college students to develop solutions to complex marine energy challenges and build the skills and industry connections that will prepare them for careers in clean energy.
+We’re looking for diverse, multidisciplinary teams of college students to develop solutions to complex marine energy challenges and build skills and industry connections that will prepare them for careers in clean energy.

 Follow this Competition